 1. Upon permit approval, USA Waste shall immediately amend their operating plan to require all trucks hauling out of county imported waste to exclusively utilize the Temescal Canyon Road Interchange at I-15 for access to and from the landfill site.

-Status: This condition is met.
-Letters are sent in February and August 2022 reminding Out of County haulers of this condition.
+Status: This condition was met.
+Letters were sent in March and September 2023 reminding Out of County haulers of this condition.

 5b.
 Develop a program to minimize in and outbound transfer trucks during peak hours.